binerogroup/documentation/_sources/compute/flavors.rst.txt

 .. tip::

-   The High performance version 1 has a 50% higher base clock frequency than version 1 of General purpose and High memory flavor groups and can significantly improve your performance for CPU heavy or latency sensitive workloads.
+   The High performance version 1 has a 50% higher base clock frequency than version 1 of the General purpose and High memory flavor groups and which greatly improves performance for CPU heavy or latency sensitive workloads.

 .. list-table::